apache/shardingsphere/docs/document/content/test-manual/integration-test/_index.en.md

 Debug Testcontainer started Proxy container by the following method:
   - Set a breakpoint in the relevant startup class of Testcontainer, for example, after the line `containerComposer.start();` in BaseE2EIT#setUp() in the suite test, at this time, the relevant containers must have been started.
   - Access breakpoint debugging mode through shortcut key Alt + F8, and view the port mapped by the 3308 mapping of the Proxy object under the containerComposer (the external mapping port of Testcontainer is random).
 For example, the expression `((ShardingSphereProxyClusterContainer)((java.util.LinkedList)((ITContainers)((ClusterContainerComposer)containerComposer).containers).dockerContainers).getLast()).getMappedPort(3308)` get the mapped random port 51837.(or get mapped port by `docker ps`)
-  - See the `Remote debug Proxy started by docker image` method, set the Name, Host, Port, and use the port got in previous step.
+  - See the `Remote debug Proxy started by docker image` method, set the Name, Host, Port, and use the port got in previous step, e.g. 51837.

-After editing the above information, run Run -> Run -> e2e-debug in IDEA to start the remote debug of IDEA.
+After editing the above information, run Run -> Run -> e2e-debug -> debug in IDEA to start the remote debug of IDEA.

 #### Notice